 What are learn Prepositions?

 Prepositions are connecting words that join a noun, pronoun, or phrase to some other part of the sentence.
-They usually tell:

-Place (Where?)
+- Place (Where?)

-Time (When?)
+- Time (When?)

-Direction or movement (To where?)
+- Direction or movement (To where?)

-Reason or manner (How or why?)
+- Reason or manner (How or why?)

-Some common pre-positions:
+Some common prepositions:

-Place: in, on, at, under, behind, over
+- Place: in, on, at, under, behind, over

-Time: at, on, in, before, after, during
+- Time: at, on, in, before, after, during

-Direction: to, into, onto and out of, toward
+- Direction: to, into, onto and out of, toward

-Why Should You Pre-positions?
+Why Should You Preposition in English Grammar?

-Pre-positions are everywhere in English!
+Prepositions are everywhere in English!
 Learning their right usage helps you:

-Speak more natively
+- Speak more natively

-Avoid typical grammar errors
+- Avoid typical grammar errors

-Understand spoken and written English well
+- Understand spoken and written English well

-For ESL students in the US, slowly learning pre positions can boost confidence in academic settings, workplaces, and casual chats.
+For ESL students in the US, slowly learning prepositions can boost confidence in academic settings, workplaces, and casual chats.

 1: Learn Prepositions of Place

-In this step you will learn how pre positions are used to indicate the position of objects or people.
+In this step, you will learn how prepositions are used to indicate the position of objects or people.

 Common Place:

-Preposition | Example |
+| Preposition | Example |

-in | The keys are in my bag. |
+| in | The keys are in my bag. |

-on | The book is on the table. |
+| on | The book is on the table. |

-at | She is at the door. |
+| at | She is at the door. |

-under | The shoes are under the bed. |
+| under | The shoes are under the bed. |

-behind | The cat is behind the curtain. |
+| behind | The cat is behind the curtain. |

 2: Learn Prepositions of Time